-On average, it takes about eight seconds for a buyer to decide whether or not they want to purchase your home, so there isn’t second to waste.
+On average, it takes about eight seconds for a buyer to decide whether or not they want to purchase your home, so there isn’t a second to waste.
 Here are our top tips on how to show your home in its best possible light:

 - It is commonly quoted that the best viewings are conducted by an estate agent alone, without the seller being present.
 They can be objective and are available to answer any questions that may arise.

 - If you do want to be present, give people the space to view your home freely.
-House-hunters may be put-off by your presence.
+House hunters may be put off by your presence.

 - If you are conducting the viewing, lead them to the best room in the house to start with, to make the best possible impression.

-- Do let them know that you are available for any questions they may have at the end, and don’t rush them.
+- Do let them know that you are available for any questions they may have at the end and don’t rush them.

 - Take some time to think about the questions you might need to answer.
 People viewing your home are likely to be interested in what it’s like to live there, as well as the facts.
-Questions about the local area, the neighbours what it’s like as a family home and when you last replaced the boiler.
+Questions about the local area, the neighbours, what it’s like as a family home and when you last replaced the boiler.

 Most agents should now offer a virtual viewing service, enabling you or your agent to host viewings through video.
 However, this still requires the same level of attention to detail.

 - Open all doors in the home prior to filming.
 This will not only be inviting to the viewer, but it will also give the illusion of more space and will prevent anyone fumbling around with door knobs while filming takes place.